AlfredAn/moba-game/README.md

 # MOBA Game / League of DOTA Fortress 2

-The foundation for a League of Legends-style game.
-In order to run this, you need to run both the server (in OnlineGameServer/dist) and the client (in OnlineGameClient/dist) at the same time.
+The foundation for a League of Legends-style game, made by me in 2015.
+In order to run this, you need to run both the server (in OnlineGameServer/dist) and the client (in OnlineGame/dist) at the same time.

 ### Features